nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

   | | ``nest.spatial.distance.z``           | | Can only be used when connecting.                                     |
   +-----------------------------------------+-------------------------------------------------------------------------+

-NEST provides some functions to help create distributions based on for example the distance between two neurons, shown in the table below.
-There are also Parameters drawing values from random distributions.
+NEST provides some functions to help create distributions based on the position of the nodes, for instance the distance between two neurons, shown in the table below.
+The table also includes Parameters drawing values from random distributions.

   +----------------------------------------------+--------------------+------------------------------------------------------+
   | Distribution function                        | Arguments          | Function                                             |